-In a September 6, 2001 opinion the Ohio Supreme Court resolved the litigation that had long been pending in Ohio courts questioning the constitutionality of the State's system of school funding and compliance with the constitutional requirement that the State provide a "thorough and efficient system of common schools."
+In a September 2001 opinion the Ohio Supreme Court issued its latest substantive decision in litigation that has long been pending in Ohio courts questioning the constitutionality of the State's system of school funding and compliance with the constitutional requirement that the State provide a "thorough and efficient system of common schools."
 The majority of the Court concluded that the system of school funding, as it had been modified and developed since 1991 and assuming full implementation of two modifications newly ordered by the Court, will meet constitutional requirements.
 (Two dissenters would find the system not yet in compliance; a third continued to conclude that compliance was a matter for the legislative branch, not the judiciary.)
-The two modifications directed by the Court, one of which will have an impact in the current fiscal biennium, are:
+The two modifications directed by the Court, both of which would require action by the General Assembly, are:

-- Revisions of the formula and factors involved in calculating the per student costs of providing an adequate education; the Court stated no deadline, but does require that the revisions be applied retroactively to July 1, 2001 (the beginning of the current biennium).
-The State has filed with the Court a motion for reconsideration and clarification of this ordered modification.
-OBM has been developing estimates of the additional cost to the State of this change, particularly for the current and next Fiscal Years. - The effective date of full implementation of a parity aid program (already adopted and being phased in) is moved up by two years -- full funding to be in Fiscal Year 2004 rather than 2006.
+- Revisions of the formula and factors involved in calculating the per student costs of providing an adequate education; the Court stated no deadline, but required that the revisions be applied retroactively to July 1, 2001 (the beginning of the current biennium).
+OBM estimates the additional annual cost of this change to the State to be as much as \$1.24 billion. - The effective date of full implementation of a parity aid program (already adopted and being phased in) is moved up by two years -- full funding to be in Fiscal Year 2004 rather than 2006.
 That program is aimed at providing poorer districts with resources similar to those available to wealthier districts.